Tips for Keeping Your Divorce Out of the Public Eye

 Perhaps you are a public figure who is concerned about how divulging personal or private information could affect your career or image.
-Or maybe your child has an IEP in place or receives state benefits for a disability and you have a legitimate concern that (mis)information alleged by your spouse may limit the services available to your kids.
-Alternatively, perhaps you and your spouse own a business and are engaged in protracted litigation, and do not want certain business information disseminated.
-In these circumstances, you have a few options on how to proceed:
+Or maybe your child has an IEP in place or receives state benefits for a disability, and you have a legitimate concern that (mis)information alleged by your spouse could limit the services available to your kids.
+Alternatively, perhaps you and your spouse own a business, are engaged in protracted litigation and do not want certain business information disseminated.

-- Drawbacks – The public may still have the right to attend proceedings before a private judge, most documents that are provided to the judge must first be filed with the court.
+It's less likely the media or an alternative party would appear (although by law, your proceedings should still be accessible).
+What's more, you can get orders without appearing in court and submit documents directly to a private judge.
+However, the public may still have the right to attend proceedings before a private judge, and most documents that are provided to the judge must first be filed with the court.

-- Benefits – no documents need be filed with the Court while parties are engaged in negotiation, “safest route” – can reach agreements without involving the Court, thus decreasing the odds of the dirt the other party might have on you coming out, confidential process, maybe less expensive.
+No documents must be filed with the court while parties are engaged in negotiation.
+Many consider it the safest route because you can reach agreements without involving the court, thus decreasing the odds of any "dirt" leaking out.
+Mediation is also less expensive.

-- Drawbacks – both parties must agree to participate, plus if doing informal disclosures of information limited legal safeguards and relies on trusting the other spouse to be forthcoming with information, the possibility of power imbalance can waste time and money if one person backs out of the process or acts in bad faith.
+On the downside, both parties must agree to participate.
+And, if you're doing informal disclosures of information, there are limited legal safeguards, and you're trusting your spouse to be forthcoming with information.
+The possibility of a power imbalance exists, which could ultimately end up wasting your time and money if one person backs out of the process or acts in bad faith.